-- 1. Complete the Free Application For Federal Student Aid (FAFSA) in one of following ways: - 2.
-Submit FAFSA online at www.studentaid.gov. - 3.
-Download the FSA app and submit via your phone. - 4.
+- 1. Complete the Free Application For Federal Student Aid (FAFSA) online at www.studentaid.gov. - 2.
 FAFSA is processed by DOE.
-DOE determines Expected Family Contribution (EFC) using Federal Methodology.
-EFC determines student eligibility.
-Haywood Community College receives product of FAFSA called SAR/ISIR (Student Aid Report/Institutional Student Information Report). - 5.
-Student must apply for admission to Haywood Community College and must be accepted into an eligible program of study. - 6.
+DOE determines Student Aid Index (SAI) using Federal Methodology.
+SAI determines student eligibility.
+Haywood Community College receives product of FAFSA called the FAFSA submission summary. - 3.
+Student must apply for admission to Haywood Community College and must be accepted into an eligible program of study. - 4.
 Students with eligibility for grants (federal and/or state) who are selected for the process called Verification or who are missing information necessary to complete processing their application are sent an email listing the information required to complete their file.
-Students may also check their status online by logging into their self service account. - 7.
-When the student's "file" is complete, i.e., all supporting information received, verification completed, and the student is fully accepted into a qualified degree-seeking program, the student is sent an e-mail notification including a link to their Award Letter in self service.
+Students may also check their status online by logging into their self service account. - 5.
+When the student's "file" is complete, i.e., all supporting information received, verification completed, and the student is fully accepted into a qualified degree-seeking program, the student is sent an e-mail notification including a link to their Offer Letter in self service.